What are the symptoms and complications of COVID-19?

 There is no specific antiviral treatment for COVID-19.
 Studies are currently ongoing to determine the efficacy of different antiviral treatments.
 People with COVID-19 can seek medical care to help relieve symptoms.

-Why are COVID-19 cases in Massachusetts reported by county?
+Why are COVID-19 cases in Massachusetts now being reported at the city/town level?

 Should I be tested?